carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ~~~
 {: .output}

-but simply printing information to the screen means it's lost once we close our command line session.
+The problem with this approach is that information printed to the screen is lost
-Constantly adding and removing (or commenting out) `print` statements
+once we close our command line session.
-from code to figure out what's going on is also tedious and error-prone.
+Constantly adding, removing or commenting out `print` statements is also tedious and error-prone.

 A better approach is to use a logging framework,
 such as Python’s `logging` library.